-To apply for Membership of AGRA a candidate should be operating or intending to operate a genealogical research service using English or Welsh records, for which fees will be charged.
+To apply for Membership of AGRA a candidate should be operating a genealogical research service using English or Welsh records, for which fees will be charged.
 Use of original sources and research prior to 1837 is expected.

 There is an application fee of £50 for entry to the organisation as a Member, or £20 if transferring from Associate to Member status.

 Demonstrate good knowledge of English and Welsh genealogical sources by complying with either A or B below:

 For more information on the requirements for client reports, family trees and client communications [click here].

 Reports and Drop-Line Family Trees and Client Communications [Hide]

 The following guidelines must be complied with when compiling client reports, and the associated documents, for submission as part of the application to become a Member:

 All applicants, except those who have been awarded the IHGS Diploma in Genealogy, must undertake a research assignment [click for details] set by the Board of Assessors.